wso2/docs-is/en/docs/develop/hosting-authentication-endpoint-on-a-different-server.md

 # Hosting Authentication Endpoint on a Different Server

-The authenticationendpoint contains the authentication URLs used in authentication flow.
-You can either host the authenticationendpoint webapp on the WSO2 Identity Server, or choose to host it on a separate server.
+The authentication endpoint contains the authentication URLs used in authentication flow.
+You can use the default authenticationendpoint webapp that is hosted on WSO2 Identity Server itself, or choose to host it on a separate server.
 You may want to host it separately for the purpose of having custom theming and branding.

 This section describes how you can host the authentication endpoint on a different server outside the WSO2 Identity Server  (e.g., in a different Tomcat
 Server).